wintercounter/mhy/docs/built-ins/config.md

 ```

 {% hint style="info" %}
 Please note that there will be no code transformations applied to your custom config files.
-Only use syntaxes/features that are available in your current NodeJS version.
+Only use syntax/features that are available in your current NodeJS version.
 {% endhint %}

+##### Local processes/commands

+Using this method you can have your own, local processes/commands as well.
+More info on this is about to come, stay tuned!